 Quote Of The Day

 "Life, what is it but a dream?" - Lewis Carroll (Charles Dodgson)

-Today's video features a reading of the first chapter of Lewis Carroll's classic novel, Alice's Adventures In Wonderland.
+Today's video features a complete reading of Lewis Carroll's classic novel, Alice's Adventures In Wonderland.
 Enjoy!